 Cenote Negro (Black Cenote) is a deep cenote that is located just off the main Bacalar laguna and can be reached by boat or kayak.
 The Bacalar cenote is about 15 meters (50 feet) deep, which makes the water almost completely black.
 It was incredible to see the sharp contrast in the color of the water once you reach the cenote.

-Another fun way to explore Lake Bacalar is by paddleboard.
+Another fun way to explore Lake Bacalar is on a standup paddleboard.
 It’s best to start early as the water is the calmest early in the morning.
 Later in the day the waves were much bigger making it much more difficult to paddle.
 Standup paddleboard tours can be booked online in advance or can be rented from many of the hotels and restaurants along the lagoon.

 Bacalar Boat Tour